Kate Walsh

 Research interests

-Dr. Walsh’s interdisciplinary program of research focuses on the intersection of trauma exposure, mental disorders, and substance use disorders with a particular focus risk factors for and outcomes of sexual violence.
+Dr. Walsh’s interdisciplinary program of research focuses on the intersections of trauma exposure, mental health conditions, and substance misuse with a particular focus on risk factors for and outcomes of sexual violence.

-One line of research addresses risk factors for sexual violence perpetration and victimization in multiple contexts, including the military and college.
-This research focuses on understanding risk factors at multiple ecological levels (individual, interpersonal, and broader environmental/societal) with the goal of developing multi-level prevention programs that are tailored to specific environments.
+One line of research addresses risk factors for sexual violence perpetration and victimization in multiple contexts, including in college and the military.
+This work seeks to understand risk factors at multiple ecological levels (individual, interpersonal, and broader environmental/societal) with the goal of developing multi-level prevention programs that are tailored to specific environments.
+Some work also uses daily diary methods to better understand proximal risk factors for drinking and sexual behavior.

 Representative Publications